Skip to main content

 Strong Grip

-A strong grip rotates both hands further to the trail side than neutral — 3 or more knuckles visible at address — which makes the face easier to close and is a common fix for a chronic slice.
+A strong grip rotates both hands further to the trail side than neutral.
+This means 3 or more knuckles visible at address.
+This means which makes the face easier to close and is a common fix for a chronic slice.

-A strong grip is created by rotating the lead hand clockwise (for a right-handed golfer) on the handle, so that at address the golfer can see 3 or more knuckles of the lead hand, and the trail hand rotates to match, with its palm facing more skyward than target-ward.
+A strong grip is created by rotating the lead hand clockwise (for a right-handed golfer) on the handle.
+As a result, at address the golfer can see 3 or more knuckles of the lead hand.
+The trail hand rotates to match, with its palm facing more skyward than target-ward.
 The "V"s formed by both thumbs and forefingers point outside the trail shoulder, sometimes toward the trail ear.

-The practical effect of a strong grip is that it pre-sets the hands in a more closed position relative to neutral, so less active forearm rotation is needed during the downswing to square or close the face.
-This is why a strong grip is one of the most common and effective fixes recommended to chronic slicers: a player who struggles to rotate the forearms through impact (often due to limited wrist mobility, a defensive swing, or simply habit) can use a stronger grip to arrive at a square-to-closed face with the same amount of release they were already producing.
+The practical effect of a strong grip is that it pre-sets the hands in a more closed position relative to neutral.
+As a result, less active forearm rotation is needed during the downswing to square or close the face.
+This is why a strong grip is one of the most common and effective fixes recommended to chronic slicers.
+This means a player who struggles to rotate the forearms through impact (often due to limited wrist mobility, a defensive swing, or simply habit) can use a stronger grip to arrive at a square-to-closed face with the same amount of release they were already producing.

-The tradeoff is that a strong grip makes it easier to hit a hook or a low, hard-turning draw if the face closes too aggressively relative to the path, and it can also promote the wrist and forearm positions associated with early extension for some players.
-A strong grip is a legitimate long-term choice for many good players (several tour professionals play a noticeably strong lead-hand grip), not just a temporary crutch — but any grip change should be paired with an honest look at what it does to the miss pattern over a real range session, not just the first few shots.
+The tradeoff is that a strong grip makes it easier to hit a hook or a low, hard-turning draw if the face closes too aggressively relative to the path.
+It can also promote the wrist and forearm positions associated with early extension for some players.
+A strong grip is a legitimate long-term choice for many good players (several tour pro players play a noticeably strong lead-hand grip), not just a temporary crutch.
+This means but any grip change should be paired with an honest look at what it does to the miss pattern over a real range session, not just the first few shots.

-A player who slices every driver adopts a stronger grip — seeing 3.5 knuckles instead of 2 — and within a bucket of balls starts hitting a gentle draw instead of a banana slice.
+A player who slices every driver adopts a stronger grip.
+This means seeing 3.5 knuckles instead of 2.
+This means and within a bucket of balls starts hitting a gentle draw instead of a banana slice.

 Why it matters